Stuffed Acorn Squash + Wild Rice Medley

 How To Store Leftovers

-• Refrigerator: Leftovers will keep for 4 – 5 days in the refrigerator, stored in a covered container.
-It makes a great meal prep for using these multi-use glass containers (affiliate link).
+- Refrigerator: Leftovers can be stored for 4 – 5 days in the refrigerator in a covered container.
+It makes a great meal prep with these multi-use glass containers (affiliate link).

-• Make ahead: You can easily make the your stuffed acorn squashes ahead of time and keep stored, covered, in the refrigerator.
+- Make ahead: You can easily make the stuffed acorn squashes ahead of time and keep them covered in the refrigerator.
 Simply reheat before serving.

 If you try this stuffed acorn squash recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.